 Phnom Penh is the capital of Cambodia and its biggest city at the same time.
 If you are traveling to Cambodia by plane, chances are pretty high Phnom Penh international airport will be your first stop in this Southeast Asian country.
 Especially if you are coming from Europe, USA or Australia.

 However, it’s not the only international airport in Cambodia, there are two more – one in Sihanoukville, known for its beaches and as a gateway to paradise islands of Cambodia, and another one in Siem Reap, gateway to Angkor temple complex in the North West of the country.

-Regardless of how you will be traveling to Phnom Penh and will it be your first stop in the country or fifth, here are some tips that I think might be helpful for you all.
+Regardless of how you will be traveling to Phnom Penh and will it be your first stop in the country or fifth, here are some tips that I might be helpful for you.

 OK – it is as easy as cycling in chaotic Asian traffic can be.
 But it’s not impossible, trust me.
 Be it impossible or very hard, there wouldn’t be that much people cycling in Phnom Penh, both locals and foreigners.

 Phnom Penh’s central part isn’t too big and the whole city is completely flat.
 Making it a very good place for cycling.